-Soaked in a brine, rubbed with seasoning and grilled to perfection, then brushed with a sweet glaze…these pork chops have a serious “wow-factor!”
+Soaked in an apple moonshine brine, rubbed with seasoning and grilled to perfection, then brushed with a sweet glaze…these pork chops have a serious “wow-factor!”

 Happy Father’s Day meal meant a “manly meal.’
 I started brainstorming what to make and came up with pork chops…but how mix it up?
 I wanted something with a “wow-factor” because my hubby deserves wow-factor.

 What goes better than pork chops than apple? <cue Brady Bunch quote> “PORK CHOPS ‘n APPLE SAUCE!”